johnros/johnros.github.com/_posts/2016-11-30-what-is-a-pattern.md

 ---

-In our recent contribution [1], just published on [Neuroimage](http://www.sciencedirect.com/science/article/pii/S1053811916306401) we cast the popular Multi-Voxel Pattern Analysis framework (MVPA) in terms of hypothesis testing.
+In our recent contribution [1], just published in [Neuroimage](http://www.sciencedirect.com/science/article/pii/S1053811916306401) we cast the popular Multi-Voxel Pattern Analysis framework (MVPA) in terms of hypothesis testing.
 We do so because MVPA is typically used for signal localization, i.e., the detection of "information encoding" regions.

 Our major conclusion is that __group MVPA tests a qualitatively different hypothesis than that tested in univariate analysis__.